vladislav094/python-ui-framework/tests/README.md

-## Installing and running a test framework on a local machine
+## Installing and running the test framework locally
 ### Via Jenkins (local)
 The developer of this framework expects that Jenkins (CI) is installed and configured on your local machine
 #### To run a project inside Jenkins, you need: